yahyaeb/yahyaeb/README.md

 - **CrossFit Lover**: Passionate about CrossFit and pushing my physical limits.

 - **Hackathons**: I thrive on the excitement and challenges of hackathons.
+	- **code4Azur**: Focused on finding innovative ways to raise public awareness and improve preparedness for natural hazards like floods, tsunamis, and earthquakes

+	- **Tech4Tourism**: Worked on projects to enhance the travel and tourism experience through technology.

 *When I’m not coding, you’ll find me on the mat, the trail, or in the gym! :D*